 Creating a user-friendly careers page with Workable:

-Embed jobs using the Workable Widget: if you’re listing your jobs with Workable, you can embed them in your existing careers site for a seamless user experience.
+If you’re listing your jobs with Workable, you can embed them in your existing careers site for a seamless user experience.
 This allows you to easily categorize your open positions and customize your site’s design.